jupyter-book/mystmd/docs/table-of-contents.md

 ## Auto-generating a Table of Contents

-When there is no `_toc.yml` defined an implicit table of contents is defined by the file system structure.
+When there is no `toc` field defined in your root `myst.yml`, the TOC is defined by the file system structure.
 All markdown and notebook files will be found in the working directory and all sub-directories.
 Filenames are not treated as case sensitive, and files are listed before folders.
 All hidden directories are ignored (e.g. `.git`) and the `_build` directory is also ignored.

 The ordering of the table of contents will sort alphabetically as well as order by number, ensuring that, for example, `chapter10` comes after `chapter9`.